Emerson Elgin: College career

 Elgin entered her freshman season with North Carolina Tar Heels as a starter but tore her quadriceps in the second game of the season, ruling her out for the rest of the year.
-She returned the next year to make 23 appearances (7 starts) in 2022, starting the last five rounds of the NCAA tournament, where North Carolina finished runners-up to UCLA.
+She returned the next year to play in 23 games (7 starts) as a sophomore in 2022, starting the last five rounds in the NCAA tournament as North Carolina finished runners-up to UCLA.
 In 2023, she recorded 3 assists in 22 games (21 starts), including the winning assist to Ally Sentnor in the NCAA tournament second round as North Carolina reached the quarterfinals.
 She was the only starter to return to the team in 2024, when she played in 26 games (25 starts) and scored 1 goal with 1 assist.
-She played every minute of the NCAA tournament after the first round, helping her team concede just once in six games.
+She played every minute in the NCAA tournament after the first round, helping her team concede just once in six games.
 North Carolina defeated Wake Forest 1–0 in the final to win its 23rd national title and first since 2012.

 During college, Elgin also played for the 2024 USL W League champion North Carolina Courage U23, scoring two goals in five games.

 Club career

-Elgin trained with the North Carolina Courage and Gotham FC as a non-roster trialist in the 2025 preseason.
-On April 12, 2025, Gotham FC announced that the club had signed Elgin to a short-term injury replacement contract.
-She did not make a competitive appearance for Gotham before the contract expired in June.
+Elgin trained with the National Women's Soccer League (NWSL)'s North Carolina Courage and Gotham FC as a non-roster trialist in the 2025 preseason.
+On April 12, Gotham FC signed Elgin to a short-term injury replacement contract through June, but she did not make any appearances.

-On July 17, 2025, National Women's Soccer League (NWSL) expansion team Boston Legacy announced that the club had signed Elgin through the 2027 season.
-She joined USL Super League club Tampa Bay Sun on loan before Boston began play in 2026.
-On August 23, she made her professional debut with the Sun, playing the entirety of their opening day 2–1 loss to the Brooklyn FC.
+On July 17, 2025, NWSL expansion team Boston Legacy announced the signing of Elgin on a two-and-a-half-year deal through 2027.
+Before the Legacy began play, she finished the year on loan with USL Super League club Tampa Bay Sun.
+With the Sun, she made her professional debut in their season-opening 2–1 loss to Brooklyn FC on August 23, but then got a foot injury that limited her to just one more appearance.

+Elgin made her NWSL debut on April 25, 2026, earning the start in a 2–0 defeat to the Chicago Stars.